-Formally, an instance of Boolean satisfiability problem (SAT) is a Boolean formula $\phi$ which is composed of:
+Formally, an instance of Boolean satisfiability problem (SAT) is a Boolean formula φ which is composed of:

-- 1. Boolean variables: $x_1, x_2, \ldots, x_n$ ; - 2.
-Boolean connectives: Any Boolean function with one or two inputs and one output, such as $\land$ (AND), $\lor$ (OR), $\rightarrow$ (NOT), $\Rightarrow$ (implication), $\Leftrightarrow$ (if and only if); - 3. and parentheses.
+- 1. Boolean variables: $x_1, x_2, ..., x_n$; - 2.
+Boolean connectives: Any Boolean function with one or two inputs and one output, such as \land (AND), \lor (OR), \rightarrow (NOT), \Rightarrow (implication), \Leftrightarrow (if and only if); - 3. and parentheses.

-A truth assignment for a Boolean formula $\phi$ is a set of values for the variables in $\phi$ .
-A satisfying truth assignment is a truth assignment that causes $\phi$ to be evaluated as true.
+A truth assignment for a Boolean formula φ is a set of values for the variables in φ .
+A satisfying truth assignment is a truth assignment that causes φ to be evaluated as true.
 A Boolean formula with a satisfying truth assignment is satisfiable.
 The problem SAT asks whether a given Boolean formula is satisfiable [4].

-We define a CNF Boolean formula using the following terms: A literal in a Boolean formula is an occurrence of a variable or its negation [3].
+A literal in a Boolean formula is an occurrence of a variable or its negation [3].
 A Boolean formula is in conjunctive normal form, or CNF, if it is expressed as an AND of clauses, each of which is the OR of one or more literals [3].
-A Boolean formula is in 2-conjunctive normal form or 2CNF, if each clause has exactly two distinct literals [3].
+A Boolean formula is in 3-conjunctive normal form or 3CNF, if each clause has exactly three distinct literals [3].